gaspanik/ut64fend/README.md

 # UT64-fend

-[protean/UT64-fend](https://vagrantcloud.com/protean/boxes/UT64-fend) is a standard Ubuntu 14.04 box with LAMP and some helpful programs for Front-End Developers.
+[protean/UT64-fend](https://vagrantcloud.com/protean/boxes/UT64-fend) is a standard Ubuntu 14.04 box with LAMP/MxxN stack and some helpful programs for front-end developers.

 ---